Charles Wills

-General Sir Charles Wills KB PC (October 1666 – 25 December 1741) was a professional soldier from Cornwall, who was Lieutenant-General of the Ordnance and Member of Parliament for Totnes from 1718 to 1741.
+General Sir Charles Wills KB PC (October 1666 – 25 December 1741) was a British army officer and politician who served as Lieutenant-General of the Ordnance from 1718 to 1741.
+He also sat in the British House of Commons from 1718 to 1741, representing the constituency of Totnes.

 He began his military career in 1689, serving successively in the Williamite War in Ireland, the Nine Years War and the War of the Spanish Succession.
-During the Jacobite rising of 1715, he commanded government troops at the Battle of Preston, which ended the revolt.
+During the Jacobite rising of 1715, he commanded government troops at the Battle of Preston, which ended the rising in England.

 Wills was rewarded with promotion to lieutenant-general and returned for Totnes, a seat controlled by the Duke of Bolton, a prominent Whig.
 Despite making little impact on Parliament, he was a reliable supporter of the government and appointed Privy Councillor in 1719.

 George I made him one of the first members of the newly revived Order of the Bath in 1725, but Wills failed to gain a peerage as expected.
 He died in London on 25 December 1741 and was buried in Westminster Abbey.

 Personal details

 Wills was baptised at St. Goran, Cornwall, on 23 October 1666, one of six surviving sons born to Anthony Wills of St Goran, and his wife Jenofer (died 1729).
-His brothers included Anthony (ca 1657–1690), John (1664-?), Richard (1665-ca 1719), Edward (died before 1728) and Symon (1668-?).
+His brothers included Anthony (ca 1657–1690), John (1664–?), Richard (1665–ca 1719), Edward (died before 1728) and Symon (1668–?).
 Charles was by the far the most successful, although Richard retired in 1712 as a colonel, Edward as a captain, while several nephews also served under him.

 Wills never married and died in London on 25 December 1741.
 With the exception of a few bequests, the bulk of his considerable estate was left to his executor Sir Robert Rich, which was unsuccessfully challenged in court by his nephew Richard.